phreppo/pilisp/README.md

 ## Introduction ##

 Pilisp aims to be a lightweight LISP interpreter.
-The focus is not on the total compatibility with other LISP versions, but on performance.

 ## Documentation ##